 Home infusion is a safe and effective alternative to inpatient care for many patients.
 Penn Home Infusion Therapy performs a thorough patient and home assessment to ensure that home infusion therapy is an appropriate method of treatment.

 When will service begin?

-A nurse will contact you within 24 hours of your physician's referral.
+A nurse will contact you as soon as possible after receiving your physician's referral.
 After evaluating your needs, we will determine a treatment and visit schedule.
 Services will begin based upon your physician's orders.

 Will they draw blood for tests in my home?

-Penn Home Infusion Therapy will draw blood in the home as part of a patient's ongoing plan of care; however we will not come to the home for the sole purpose of drawing blood.
+Penn Home Infusion Therapy will coordinate blood work as part of a patient's ongoing plan of care; however we will not come to the home for the sole purpose of drawing blood.